nebulaeonline/Isaac64cs/README.md

 Latest Update 2025-04-21

 The RangedRandN() and RangedRandNS() function groups now eliminate RNG bias through modulo sampling.
-Note this may mean that more than one random number is burned per pull (those that fall outside the range of acceptable values).
+Note this may mean that more than one random number is burned per pull.

+Added tests for some issues the bias elimination introduced (fixed).

 Update 2025-04-20